raspi0124/Japanese-font-for-TinyMCE/readme.txt

 <br>
 Please see <a href="http://raspi-diary.com/wordpress%e3%81%ae%e3%82%a8%e3%83%87%e3%82%a3%e3%82%bf%e3%81%ab%e6%97%a5%e6%9c%ac%e8%aa%9e%e3%83%95%e3%82%a9%e3%83%b3%e3%83%88%e3%82%92%e8%bf%bd%e5%8a%a0%e3%81%99%e3%82%8b%e3%83%97%e3%83%a9%e3%82%b0/">here</a> for more infomation.(Japanese)<br>
 Development for this plugin takes place at GitHub.
 To report bugs or feature requests, please use <a href="https://github.com/raspi0124/Japanese-font-for-TinyMCE">Github</a> issues.
+This plugin could not be exist without the creator of the fonts, the people who sacrificed huge amount of their time contributing to more freeer world.
+If you would like to donate, or send message to those people who sacrificed huge amount of their private time making those fonts and pubishing them for free, feel free to checkout this list.
+It has all email/donating destination I could collect.
 == Installation ==
 Same as other plugins.